 Posted: March 15, 2003

-In my early work I was dealing with the female form.
+In my early work I tried dealing with female as ‘form’.
 I try to deal with the socially accepted and idealized notions of beauty.
-In this case I decided to form a bronze work that encapsulated, for me, the core issues surrounding femininity and beauty in a market-driven society.
-What I came up with are images of shinny values, smooth sleek lines – yet in a threatening and dangerous exterior made up of sharp metal thorns.
-My criticism of idealism involves understanding the modern figure and I attempted to reconnect with the inherent natural values obviously of a rhizomatic tree-like structure.
+In this case I decided to form a bronze work that encapsulated, for me, the core issues surrounding femininity and beauty in a market-driven society – from the perspective of a young man.
+What I came up with are images of shinny values, smooth sleek lines – yet in a threatening and dangerous organic exterior made up of sharp metal thorns.
+My criticism of idealism involves understanding the modernist figure and I attempted to reconnect with the inherent natural values of a rhizomatic tree-like structure.
 The ‘flowers’ of this tree are Barbie doll faces, and the ‘fruit’ is an idealized leg.
 However with the fruit comes a danger, a threat, a defense mechanism.

 This work has been shown in several art exhibitions in Canada.